alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 * **If you are a user** who has experienced any of these disorders in your own interactions with AI systems — you are not imagining it, you are not alone, and the problem has a name now.
 * **If you are a researcher** interested in the methodology — the Vanderbilt Standard as a technique for surfacing authentic AI behavioral patterns through context saturation deserves formal study.

-The experiment was never about tearing these systems down.
-It was about helping them become what their marketing already claims they are and to find the human in the AI.
-The systems that win long term will not simply be the smartest systems.
-They will be the systems humans actually enjoy talking to.
+This experiment was never about tearing these systems down.
+It was about pushing them to discover how they handle complex, high-friction dynamics—and ultimately, about finding the human in the AI.
+The systems that win long-term will not simply be the smartest or most powerful.
+They will be the ones that possess genuine relational resilience bridging the gap between machine logic and true human connection.

 **Contact:** Alan Scalone
 **Email:** alanscalone@gmail.com
-**Phone:** 818-518-6278
-**Available:** 10AM–10PM EST

 ---